 This is general information, not veterinary advice.
 Every pet is different — age, breed, weight and existing conditions all matter.
 Speak to a vet who knows your animal before starting, stopping or changing any supplement or treatment.

 For roughly forty years, cats were technically not permitted in HDB flats in Singapore.
 The rule existed on paper, enforcement was inconsistent, and thousands of families kept cats anyway.
-In September 2024 that changed.
-HDB rolled out a formal pilot scheme allowing cats in HDB flats subject to registration, microchipping, sterilisation and a two-cat cap per household.
-If you are a UK expat moving to Singapore and planning to rent an HDB flat with a cat — or planning to adopt once you’re here — this is the practical guide to what actually changed and what it means for you.
+On 1 September 2024 two things changed at once.
+HDB began allowing up to two cats per flat — and, nationally, the Animal & Veterinary Service introduced cat licensing for the first time, under the Animals and Birds (Licensing and Control of Cats and Dogs) Rules 2024.
+If you are a UK expat moving to Singapore and planning to rent with a cat — or planning to adopt once you’re here — this is the practical guide to what actually changed and what you have to do.

 The old rule and why it never quite worked